isomerpages/moe-catholichigh/_non-academic/Character Education/Sexuality Education.md

 8. Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.

 9. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable [here](https://form.gov.sg/63c50d38b9029d0011d3a34e).
+This form will be distributed to parents at the start of the year and is also accessible [here](https://form.gov.sg/63c50d38b9029d0011d3a34e).
 The completed opt-out form is to be submitted by 03/03/2023.

 10. Parents can contact the school at 6458 9869 for discussion or to seek clarification about the school’s Sexuality Education programme.